"Carrier lookup" means two different things

 Where the answer comes from

 Every phone number lives in a numbering plan — a public registry, maintained by each country's telecom regulator, that assigns blocks of numbers to carriers.
 Veriphone maps a number to its block and returns the carrier that block belongs to, along with the line type and country and region.
-In North America that's office-code-level detail from NANPA (US) and CNAC (Canada); elsewhere, the operator allocations published by each national regulator, across 243 countries and territories.
+In North America that's office-code-level detail from the US and Canadian telecom regulators; elsewhere, the operator allocations published by each national regulator, across 243 countries and territories.

 Because a Static lookup reads allocation data, it's fast — sub-20ms — and costs a fraction of a cent, with carrier and line type included on every plan and on the 1,000 free monthly lookups.
 Current lookups consult the portability registries on top, which is why they carry a higher per-lookup rate.